Ramtin ArabloueiWriter's Workshop participant '05

-Her first thriller, See Her Run: An Aloa Snow Mystery, will be released by Thomas & Mercer on June 1 as part of a two-book deal.
+Her first thriller, See Her Run: An Aloa Snow Mystery, was released by Thomas & Mercer on June 1 as part of a two-book deal.
 Her short story, “First Peak,” also will appear June 19 in Santa Cruz Noir, an anthology series published by Akashic Press and edited by Susie Bright.

 She was recently spotlighted in an interview with BBC Ulster presenter Marie-Louise Muir discussing her new novel Birds of Wonder (Standing Stone Books, 2018).
 The interview is available via podcast here until May 25.

 She was recently invited to join the San Francisco Committee of Human Rights Watch.
 She is looking forward to supporting HRW’s broader efforts to raise awareness of local and global human rights issues, generate support, and mobilize policymakers to recognize basic freedoms for all.